Carlo Favagrossa

-Carlo Secillano Favagrossa (22 November 1888 – 22 March 1970), was an Italian general and politician.
+Carlo Secillano Favagrossa (22 November 1888 – 22 March 1970), was an Italian general and politician, who was the Italian Under-Secretary for War Production during World War II.

-During the World War II era, he was the Italian Under-Secretary for War Production.
-He also participated in the Spanish Civil War on the side of Francisco Franco.

 Prior to the outbreak of hostilities, Favagrossa had calculated that Italy would not be prepared for war until October 1942.

-In 1946 published a book, with the title Perchè perdemmo la guerra (why we lost the war), where he pinpointed the reasons of his calculations.
+In 1946 he published a book, Perché perdemmo la guerra ("Why We Lost the War"), where he made public his estimates.

 Biography

-Having embarked on a military career in the Royal Italian Army, he entered the Turin Academy in 1906, leaving three years later as a second lieutenant in the Engineer Corps.
-With the rank of lieutenant he served during the Libyan War and then as a captain on the Italian front in World War I, in which he was awarded a silver medal and promotion to major for war merit (1917).
-After the war he reconciled his commitments in the army with a brief diplomatic activity that took him to Cyrenaica, Czechoslovakia, and France.
+Choosing a military career in the Royal Italian Army, Favagrossa entered the Turin Academy in 1906, leaving three years later as a second lieutenant in the Engineer Corps.
+With the rank of lieutenant he served during the Italo-Turkish War and then as a captain on the Italian front in World War I, in which he was awarded a silver medal and promotion to major for war merit (1917).
+After the war he combined his commitments in the army with a brief diplomatic career that took him to Cyrenaica, Czechoslovakia, and France.
 In 1930 he was promoted to colonel and in 1936 to brigadier general.

-He took part in the Spanish Civil War as commander of the Volunteer Troops Corps (deployed on the side of General Francisco Franco) and as chief of intelligence.
+He took part in the Spanish Civil War as commander of the Volunteer Troops Corps (deployed in support of General Francisco Franco's Nationalists) and as chief of intelligence.
 In the same year he was appointed chief officer of the 1.
-Motorized Brigade, a post he held until 1937.In 1939, with the rank of general, he assumed command of the 16.
-Fossalta Division, and in the same year he was appointed, replacing Alfredo Dallolio, Commissioner General for War Production in Benito Mussolini government.
+Motorized Brigade, a post he held until 1937.
+In 1939, with the rank of general, he assumed command of the 16.
+Fossalta Division, and in the same year he was appointed, replacing Alfredo Dallolio, Commissioner General for War Production in Benito Mussolini's government.

-At the outbreak of World War II. at the behest of the Mussolini government he analyzed the state of Italian military preparedness, presenting on April 7, 1940 an assessment that Italy would not be ready to take the field until October 1942.
-However, Adolf Hitler initial military successes with the Blitzkrieg strategy convinced the Duce that the conflict would be short-lived, so much so that he took the risk of entering it on June 10, 1940, more than two years earlier than the date suggested by Favagrossa.
-Italy's military unpreparedness and inadequacy, coupled with the prolongation of the conflict beyond Mussolini's expectations, was a not secondary cause of the subsequent defeat.
+At the outbreak of World War II, at the behest of the government he analyzed the state of Italian military preparedness, presenting on April 7, 1940 an assessment that Italy would not be ready to take the field until October 1942.
+However, Adolf Hitler's initial military successes with the Blitzkrieg strategy convinced the Duce that the conflict would be short-lived, so much so that he took the risk of entering it on June 10, 1940, more than two years earlier than the date suggested by Favagrossa.
+Italy's military unpreparedness and inadequacy, coupled with the prolongation of the conflict beyond Mussolini's expectations, was a primary cause of the subsequent defeat.